enyojs/enyo-docs/building-apps/managing-data/managing-data.md

 myCollection.add(new ContactModel({name: "Aaron", hometown: "San Mateo"}));
 myCollection.at(myCollection.length-1).get("name"); // returns "Aaron"
 ```

-See the [enyo.Collection](http://) API reference for the full list of API's provided by `enyo.Collection` for manipulating records.
+See the [enyo.Collection](../../api.html#enyo.Collection) API reference for the
+full list of APIs available for manipulating records.

-### Creating collection sub-kinds
+### Creating collection subkinds

-You may sub-kind `enyo.Collection` as you would any kind, to indicate an explicit model type to be used to wrap its array data, or to override any other default behavior:
+You may subkind `enyo.Collection` to indicate an explicit model type to be used
+for wrapping its array data, or to override any other default behavior:

 ```
 enyo.kind({